 For rental property foreclosures, the landlord is required to give tenants 90 days’ written notice prior to beginning an eviction action.

 Tenants being evicted due to sale or foreclosure must move out, and do not have the option to “cure” an issue in order to stay.
-The notice should include the date the tenancy will terminate/the required “move out” date.
+The notice should include the date the tenancy will terminate and the required “move out” date.

 If the tenant remains on the property after the notice period expires, the landlord may proceed with the eviction process.